codesbyahsen/interview-questions/DATABASE.md

 - Joining multiple tables

-Explain the purpose and advantages of using indexes in databases. what is diff b/w clustered index and simple index
+Explain the purpose and advantages of using indexes in databases.

+What is difference between Clustered Index and Simple Index?

 Explain the ACID properties of transactions.

-Is Mysql is case-sensitive.
+Is MySQL case-sensitive?

-What is view and stored procedeure and what is diffrence b/w them what are the myslq functions and diff b/w functions stored proceedure How can we recover our corrupted data in mysql
+What are the MySQL Functions and difference between Functions Stored Proceedure.

+How can we recover our corrupted data in MySQL?

-Unique kye vs primary key
-How can we optimize large table (using partitionig)
+How can we optimize large table (using partitionig)?